Shopify/unity-buy-sdk/EXAMPLES.md

     failure: (e) => {
         switch(e.Type) {
         case ShopifyError.ErrorType.HTTP:
-		     // Let the user know there is no internet connection
+            // Let the user know there is no internet connection break;
         default:
             // Let the user know checkout could not be completed
             // Fallback to Web Checkout
+            break;
         }
-    },
+    }
 );
 ```